The 8 points covered in this post are:

 Start stopping trade show attendees in their tracks with these 8 tactics.

-1. Perform two-minute demos
+1. Perform product demos

 People love having something they can watch, not just something they have to listen to.
 Having a conversation with someone can be interesting, but they probably don’t want another rehearsed speech from another exhibitor.